 Google and other popular search engines are data-collecting machines.
 They have no regard for your privacy and track everything you do, such as your search terms, the results you click on, how many times you modify the search query, and so more.

-All this data is used by them to build a detailed profile of your interests and behavior.
-These “user profiles” are sold to advertisers, who then flood you with targeted advertisements.
-The good news is, you have privacy-focused alternatives if you’re concerned about the tracking behavior search engines like Google do.
+They use all this data to build a detailed profile of your interests and behavior.
+These “user profiles” are sold to advertisers, who flood you with targeted advertisements.
+The good news is that you have privacy-focused alternatives if you’re concerned about the tracking behavior of search engines like Google.

 What Does Google Know About You?